josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🫀_ai_black_box_inquests.md

 ---

-## ⚖️ VII.
-Escalation Under Stress
+## ⚖️ Escalation Under Stress

 Under financial pressure, national emergency, or political instability, optimisation systems intensify.

-Institutions prioritise:
+Institutions may prioritise:

 - cost containment
-- reputational control
+- reputational stability
-- operational smoothness
+- operational continuity

-In such environments, escalation signals may be treated as threats to stability.
+In such environments, escalation signals can become framed as threats to institutional smoothness.

-If investigative custody is not structurally insulated, stress conditions can amplify suppression tendencies.
+If investigative custody is not structurally insulated, stress conditions may amplify suppression tendencies and reduce transparency.

-This is not conspiracy.
+This is not necessarily conspiracy.

 It is optimisation under pressure.

 ---

-## 🏛 VIII.
-Why No Clear Reporting Body Exists
+## 🏛 Why No Clear Reporting Body Exists

 Current AI governance frameworks distribute authority across: